Watford 1-1 West Ham United

 Just three minutes later they could have doubled their advantage but M'Baye Niang's powerful drive flew narrowly over the crossbar.

-The game was held up for a lengthy period just before half-time when West Ham's Zarate went down with a knee injury.
+The game was held up for a lengthy period just before half-time when Watford's Zarate went down with a knee injury.
 He was taken to hospital for a scan to determine the extent of the problem.

 Watford goalkeeper Heurelho Gomes brilliantly kept out Jose Fonte's header with a full-stretch save, before Michail Antonio's low shot struck both posts and Ayew was on hand to tuck in the rebound.